Best Time to Dive Raja Ampat

 An Amazing Sunrise at Batanta, Raja Ampat Islands

-For the past 12 years, the most reliable time to to experience seas of glass; nights with the sea so calm we don't know the ship is moving; easy boarding of the dive tenders and gentle rides to the dive sites has been in the mid-October to mid- December time period.
+In my 15 years of taking small groups to dive in Raja Ampat, the most reliable time to enjoy seas like a mirror; nights with the sea so calm we don't know the ship is moving; easy boarding of the dive tenders and gentle rides to the dive sites has been in the mid-October to mid- December time period.

 That said, one of the advantages of Raja Ampat over other dive destinations is that there is always someplace interesting that is diveable.
 Years ago I did a couple of dive trips to locations where the weather was bad and it completely eliminated any possibility of diving.
 BTDT.
 Never again!

 Each year I have a choice of when to charter a ship for my small group dive trips in Raja Ampat.
-You better believe that I pick the dates I know from my personal experience and research are the best for our trips, mid-October - mid-December.
+Of course I pick the dates I know from my personal experience and research are the best for our trips, mid-October - mid-December.
 I join each of the trips and I love blue skies and sunshine!
 There are no guarantees of course, and sometimes we have a 1/2 day of rain, or gray skies but on average a trip has only 1/2 day of rain during this season.

 To give you the best dive trip, underwater photography & video opportunities of your life... in Raja Ampat.